Appleple47/Text-Counter/README.md

 # Text Counter
+__
 ## About
+On the website, you can count the length of your sentence.\
 This repository is for my first website.\
-I will make an effort to use English in this repository.
+I will make an effort to use English in this repository\